Lifeline for Families: Emergency funds keep WIC program running amid shutdown

 She says she knows first-hand how important the program is to families.
 However, the emergency funding secured for the program only funds it until the end of the month.
 If the government shutdown doesn't end by then, she said she is worried for moms who can't afford formula on their own.

-According to state officials, they plan to be reimbursed by the feds for the funding their fronting for WIC.
-We asked the governor's office what would happen if they don't get repaid by the federal government.
+According to state officials, they plan to be reimbursed by the federal government for the funding they are providing to WIC.
+We asked the governor's office what would happen if they didn't receive repayment from the federal government.
 The governor's office responded to our email, but did not answer that specific question.

 Stay up to date with the latest local news, sports, and investigations by downloading the KRDO13 app.
 Click here to download it from the Apple App Store.
 Android users can download it from Google Play here.